madhuperi/twitterWall/README.md

-# loklak-wall
+# twitterWall

-Contains different templates for tweet walls
+Contains different tweets in a tweet wall